A 2D game engine for retro styled games

 - Unauthentic scaling and rotation effects due to direct rendering on high-resolution framebuffers.

 - Ability of use of sprites and textures with baked-in big pixels, which lead to misaligned pixels.

-in the days, such as the Amiga.
-However the engine also can do some of the tricks of later 2D machines like per-index
+back in the days, such as the Amiga.
+However the engine also can do some of the tricks of later 2D machines like

-transparency, and you can create various effects like light, fog, and reflections, by using custom layers or even the
+per-index transparency, and you can create various effects like light, fog, and reflections, by using custom layers or

 EffectLayer (coming in the future).
 You also don't need any trickery for palette-swap effects.

 Small footprint and lightweight